How do I legally comply with homeschool laws in South Carolina?

 - 180-day report by June 5th of the school year.

-- High school students must also submit a copy of their working transcript and GPA by June 5th.
+- High school students might also submit a copy of their working transcript/grades and GPA.

 Do I have to test my child?”